Home / FAQ

 Yes.
 Growing Health is freely available as a PDF with no sign-up required.
 A companion Citations & Glossary document is also available for free.
 We share this openly because the problem affects everyone.

 There is a substantial and growing evidence base linking regenerative practices — cover cropping, reduced tillage, composting, rotational grazing — to improved soil health and measurably higher crop nutritional quality.
-The Growing Health white paper summarises this evidence across multiple crop types, soil conditions, and farming systems.
+The Growing Health Report summarises this evidence across multiple crop types, soil conditions, and farming systems.

 Diet-related chronic disease costs the UK an estimated £268bn per year, accounting for lost productivity, NHS costs, and social care.
-This figure is drawn from analysis in our Growing Health white paper.
+This figure is drawn from analysis in our Growing Health Report.
 Improving the nutritional quality of staple foods is a high-leverage, underexplored intervention.

 Science Explained

-Caloric density measures energy content — kilocalories or kilojoules per unit weight.
-Nutrient density measures vitamins, minerals, antioxidants, and phytonutrients per unit weight.
-A food can be high in calories and low in nutrients.
-Modern food systems are optimised for yield and caloric output; Vitagri's work shows that farming practice significantly affects nutrient density independently of caloric content.
+Calorie density measures energy per unit weight; nutrient density measures the vitamins, minerals, antioxidants and phytonutrients per unit weight.
+A food can be high in calories and low in nutrients — and farming practice moves nutrient density largely independently of calories.
+Full definition and examples: What is nutrient-dense food? →

 A 200-fold difference means two fruits or vegetables of the same crop type and weight could contain dramatically different levels of health-protective antioxidants — with farming practice as the primary variable.
 This variation is invisible to consumers and to the market, since food labelling reflects average compositional data rather than actual nutritional testing.
 It is a fundamental reason why current food systems fail to reward quality or guide meaningful consumer choice.

 PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) is a standardised framework for conducting and reporting systematic literature reviews, designed to minimise bias and ensure comprehensive coverage.
-Vitagri applied PRISMA protocols in compiling the Growing Health white paper to synthesise over 3,000 peer-reviewed studies — ensuring the evidence base is reproducible, transparent, and traceable.
+Vitagri applied PRISMA protocols in compiling the Growing Health Report to synthesise 19,000+ peer-reviewed studies — ensuring the evidence base is reproducible, transparent, and traceable.

 The Bionutrient Institute is a US-based non-profit focused on nutrient density measurement, standardisation, and public education in food systems.
 It has developed accessible spectrometry tools for real-time nutritional testing of food.
 Vitagri and the Bionutrient Institute are international partners working together through an Innovate UK-supported collaboration to advance the science and infrastructure of nutrient density measurement in the UK and globally.

 The evidence is strong and growing.
 Meta-analyses by Barański et al. (2014) found organically and regeneratively grown crops contained significantly higher antioxidant content and lower cadmium levels than conventionally grown equivalents. Średnicka-Tober et al. (2016) found similar results for dairy and meat from pasture-based systems.
-The Growing Health white paper synthesises the full body of evidence across 3,000+ studies spanning multiple crop types, animal products, and farming systems.
+The Growing Health Report synthesises the full body of evidence across 19,000+ studies spanning multiple crop types, animal products, and farming systems.

 The Framework